christophersherman/skny.link/README.md

 Welcome to **skny.link** – a **free, hyperscalable URL shortener** designed to be fast, reliable, and easy to use.

+## Disclaimer
+This project is hosted on a ridiculously cheap k8s spot instance with spotty ingress routing.
+When the spot gets outbid I will move it to a much more stable environment
 ## Purpose

 Emulating managed complexity to practice practical production engineering.
 This project is mostly for practice desigining a highly available, robust application.